1Himalayan Honey Bee

 22. Africanized bee, which are also known as killer bees, are breed hybrids that accidentally escaped lab quarantine and since have spread throughout the Americas.

-23. In the Amazon, butterflies will drink the tears of turtles to provide necessary sodium in their diet.
+23. In the Amazon, the butterflies will drink the tears of turtles to provide necessary sodium in their diet.

 24. Ants cannot be seriously injured from impact with the ground after being dropped from any height, because they don't have enough mass.